Suryakarthikprojects/pixel-coordinate-prediction/README.md

 # pixel-coordinate-prediction
-Question : Using Deep Learning techniques, predict the coordinates (x,y) of a pixel which has a value of 255 for 1 pixel in a given 50x50 pixel grayscale image and all other pixels are 0.
-You may generate a dataset as required for solving the problem.
-Please explain your rationale behind dataset choices.

 Approach For Dataset : This code generates a synthetic dataset of 50×50 grayscale images by creating random snake-shaped paths of different lengths (1 to 1200) and placing one fruit pixel (value 255) at a random empty location.
 For deep learning training, it also creates a fruit-only binary image where only the fruit pixel is 1 and all others are 0.
 Finally, it saves all images and stores the fruit coordinates (x, y) and other details in a JSON label file.